 5. Kerala – Appam And Stew

-Appam, also known as Palappam is a type of pancakes or lacy soft hoppers made with a batter of coconut milk, raw rice, dry yeast, and a little bit of sugar.
+Appam, also known as Palappam is a type of pancake or lacy soft hoppers made with a batter of coconut milk, raw rice, dry yeast, and a little bit of sugar.
 This popular morning dish from “God’s own country” comes with a vegetable stew prepared with potatoes, carrots, onions, peas, beans, and ginger.

 6. Sikkim – Phagsapha

 As Sikkim contains the highest amount of ethnic Nepali majority, Phagsapha is one of the main dishes of Nepali origin in the state.
-Made by stewing strips of pork in radish and chilies, this famous dish is consumed mainly in the months of summers.
+Made by stewing strips of pork in radish and chilies, this famous dish is consumed mainly in the months of summer.

 7. Jharkhand –Dhuska